stela2502/split2samples/README.md

 ## And BD software for the S2 sample

-Repeated runs on my desktop did faile after up tpo 38h of calculations.
+Repeated runs on my desktop did faile after up to 38h runtime.
 Therefore I report the seven bridges run time here: 7 hours, 39 minutes.
-That is significantly faster than the 38h on my system, but it nevertheless is ~4x slower than my Rhapsody implementation.
+That is significantly faster than the 38h on my system, but it nevertheless is ~4x slower than my Rhapsody implementation on a single core.

+Why single core?
+The system IO does affect the Rust implementation.
+The splitting of large gzipped fastq files can easiliy take more than halve an hour and  given the fast processing time the additional work to implement mutiprocessor capabilities for Rustody seams unnecessary.

 ## The last run on my desktop: